Fun Outdoor Activities to do with your Kids over the Holidays

 Equipment Required: Two or three snow shovels, one small shovel, snow, hot chocolate and cookies.

-Step 2 – Leave this mound for one to two hours in order for the snow to harden (also called sintering).
-Drink hot chocolate and eat cookies to warm up!
+4. Leave this mound for two to three hours in order for the snow to harden (also called sintering).

-Step 3 – Cut about 20 sticks around 2 feet long and shove them into the mound from the outside so that half of each stick is pushed into the snow mound.
+6. Cut about 20 sticks around 2 feet long and shove them into the mound from the outside so that half of each stick is pushed into the snow mound.

-Step 4 – Hollow out the mound via a “doorway” on the downhill side.
+7. Hollow out the mound via a “doorway” on the downhill side.
 Small, sharp shovels work best.
 In order not to shovel through your ceiling, shovel until you hit the bottom of the sticks.
 If the roof appears translucent, you’ve shoveled enough.

-Step 5 – Once your interior has been excavated, put down your ground sheet, sleeping pad and sleeping bags and you’re ready for an overnight experience. ( I’ve slept in quinzees with a hay floor – very comfortable)!
+8. Once your interior has been excavated, put down your ground sheet, sleeping pad and sleeping bags and you’re ready for an overnight experience. ( I’ve slept in quinzees with a hay floor – very comfortable)!
 In the wilderness, you can build a porch and block the entrance with your back pack, or use a tarp to make a door.

 Fun Outdoor Activity #2 – TRY A NEW WINTER SPORT!